 “When we organize, we win!” is not just an empty slogan.
 ORMA has, through the activism of its members, successfully helped elect progressive candidates across Massachusetts, and pushed for legislation that protects the environment, makes healthcare available to all, and helps working families and the poor.
 “Elections 2020” was a major ORMA priority focused on races taking place as part of the 2020 election year.
 If you believe “Elections” should continue to be an ORMA priority, please fill in this form to make your voice heard.
 Please also consider attending the upcoming ORMA General Assembly on January 30 where ORMA’s priorities will be a major topic.
 Click here to RSVP.

-With the victory of the Biden/Harris ticket, the corruption and atrocities of the Trump administration are over.
+With the victory of the Biden/Harris ticket, the corruption and atrocities of the Trump administration are over, but the effects will surely plague us for a long time.
 After four years of lies, racism, misogyny, incompetence, and divisiveness, we now look forward to building a broad-based popular movement to advance the progressive agenda.
 The flipping of the two Georgia Senate seats out of Republican hands also offers the opportunity to end Mitch McConnell’s obstructionism as we move to advance and pass progressive legislation.

 As revolutionaries, of course, we know that there is still a great deal of work to be done resulting from many harsh realities: